ACCESS-NRI/access-hive.org.au/docs/docs_and_training/index.md

 # Documentation and Training

+???+ warning
     The Documentation and Training section is still in development:

+???+ info
     **What to expect in the next few months?**

     - The ACCESS-NRI Training Team will developed and release training materials for supported Models, Model Components and Configurations.
     - The Model Evaluation and Diagnostics Team (MED) will recommend tools and workflows for processing and evaluating model outputs.

     ACCESS-NRI will organise regular workshops around the ACCESS suite of supported products.
 We will also support community workshops to address specific needs.
     We encourage the members of the community to [contact us](mailto:access.nri@anu.edu.au) and welcome their suggestions.

 ## Training resources from partners